-2011 began with the strengthening of distribution: a deal with Chinese giant Joyce resulted in a Neil Barrett boutique being opened in the Landmark building, Hong Kong in July.
-In June Neil Barrett signed a distribution agreement with LG in Korea: 4 boutiques have since opened and 5th monobrand store will open in Spring 2012.
-Neil continues his partnership with architect star Zaha Hadid who will design all of Neil Barrett's new stores.
+2011 began with the strengthening of distribution: a Neil Barrett boutique opened in Landmark building, Hong Kong.
+Four boutiques and one monobrand store opened between autumn 2011 and spring 2012 in Korea.
+Neil continues his partnership with architect star Zaha Hadid who designs all of Neil Barrett's shops.

-Since 2004 international trendsetters began turning to Neil Barrett for their wardrobe needs: Orlando Bloom, Colin Firth, Jake Gyllenhaal, Lenny Kravitz, Ewan McGregor, Chris Martin and Mark Ruffalo just to name a few.
+Recently, Neil Barrett’s suits have been a favourite with the likes of Gary Barlow, Ben Wishaw and Matthew Morrison [any other names you’d rather mention here?], but international trendsetters began turning to Neil Barrett for their wardrobe needs since 2004: Orlando Bloom, Colin Firth, Jake Gyllenhaal, Lenny Kravitz, Ewan McGregor, Chris Martin and Mark Ruffalo just to name a few.
 Neil was especially proud when Brad Pitt chose to wear Neil Barrett for his change in image with “Mr And Mrs Smith”, becoming the first celebrity to wear one of the “hand aged” leather jackets that have since become signature pieces in the Neil Barrett collections.

-After the launch of Womenswear Collections Neil Barrett has attracted celebrities like Madonna, Kirsten Dunst, Angelina Jolie, Kate Hudson and Robin Wright.
+After the launch of his Womenswear Collections, Neil Barrett has attracted celebrities like Madonna, Kirsten Dunst, Angelina Jolie, Kate Hudson and Robin Wright.